Scientific Name

 Description

-Agave potatorum var. verschaffeltii is a succulent plant that forms symmetrical rosettes of broad, blue-grey to silvery-grey leaves with a long terminal spine and short marginal spines on pronounced tubercle-like prominences.
-It grows solitary or slowly clumping.
-The rosettes are up to 2 feet (60 cm) tall with an equal diameter.
-Leaves are up to 16 inches (40 cm) long and have distinct showy bud imprints.
-Flowers are light green, tinged with red, and subtended with red bracts.
-They appear on up to 16.5 feet (5 m) tall flower spike.
+Agave potatorum var. verschaffeltii is a slow-growing succulent that forms symmetrical rosettes of broad, gray-green to blue-green leaves with a long terminal spine and sinuous margins with short spines.
+It usually grows solitary or sometimes produces a few offsets around the base.
+The rosettes can reach a diameter of 2 feet (60 cm).
+The leaves are up to 16 inches (40 cm) long and have distinct showy bud imprints.

 Hardiness